Chthonian planet: Etymology

 Chthon (from Χθών) means "earth".
-The term chthonian was coined by Hébrard, et al., and generally refers to Greek chthonic deities from the infernal underground.
+The term chthonian was coined by Guillaume Hébrard et al. and generally refers to Greek chthonic deities from the infernal underground.

 Possible examples

-Transit-timing variation measurements indicate, for example, that Kepler-52b, Kepler-52c and Kepler-57b have maximum masses between 30 and 100 times the mass of Earth (although the actual masses could be much lower); with radii about two Earth radii, they might have densities larger than that of an iron planet of the same size.
-These exoplanets are orbiting very close to their stars and could be the remnant cores of evaporated gas giants or brown dwarfs.
+Transit-timing variation measurements indicate, for example, that Kepler-52b, Kepler-52c and Kepler-57b have maximum masses between 30 and 100 times the mass of Earth (although the actual masses could be much lower); with radii about two Earth radii, they might have densities greater than that of an iron planet of the same size.
+These exoplanets orbit very close to their stars and could be the remnant cores of evaporated gas giants or brown dwarfs.
 If cores are massive enough they could remain compressed for billions of years despite losing the atmospheric mass.

 As there is a lack of gaseous "hot-super-Earths" between 2.2 and 3.8 Earth-radii exposed to over 650 Earth incident flux, it is assumed that exoplanets below such radii exposed to such stellar fluxes could have had their envelopes stripped by photoevaporation.

+HD 209458 b

 HD 209458 b is an example of a gas giant that is in the process of having its atmosphere stripped away, though it will not become a chthonian planet for many billions of years, if ever.
-A similar case would be Gliese 436b, which has already lost 10% of its atmosphere.
+A similar case would be Gliese 436 b, which has already lost 10% of its atmosphere.

+CoRoT-7b

 CoRoT-7b is the first exoplanet found that might be chthonian.

-Other researchers dispute this, and conclude COROT-7b was always a rocky planet and not the eroded core of a gas or ice giant, due to the young age of the star system.
+Other researchers dispute this, and conclude CoRoT-7b was always a rocky planet and not the eroded core of a gas or ice giant, due to the young age of the star system.

+TOI-849 b

-In 2020, a high-density planet more massive than Neptune was found very close to its host star, within the Neptunian Desert.
-This world, TOI 849 b, may very well be a chthonian planet.
+In 2020, a high-density planet more massive than Neptune was found very close to its host star, within the Neptunian desert.
+This world, TOI-849 b, may very well be a chthonian planet.